-14 Days In Thailand
+14 Days In Thailand Itinerary

-Thailand is one of the best value-for-money destinations in the world and it’s also one of the prettiest places you’ll ever visit.
-The problem is that you ain’t the only ones that have figured this out.
-So if you’re looking to have the place all to yourself, look elsewhere.
+Thailand is one of the world’s best value-for-money destinations.
+It’s also one of the prettiest places you’ll ever visit.
+The problem is that you aren’t the only ones who have figured this out.
+So, if you’re looking to have the place all to yourself, look elsewhere.
 Thailand lives and breathes tourism.
 In fact, tourists are pretty much everywhere you look.
 Kind of like Bangkok smog.
-But have no fear – with a little bit of planning, you will have a memorable experience.
+But have no fear – with a little bit of planning, you’ll have a memorable experience.

 Several sections make up this guide:

-Chiang Mai: the Missing Piece
+Chiang Mai: The Missing Piece

 Thailand Travel Tips